Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   one is based on standard OCAF attributes and the other is based on the creation of a new attribute possessing all data of the model.

   A load is distributed through the shape.
-The measurements are taken at particular points defined by (x, y and z) co-ordinates.
+  The measurements are taken at particular points defined by (x, y and z) coordinates.
   The load is represented as a projection onto X, Y and Z axes of the local co-ordinate system at each point of measurement.
   A matrix of transformation is needed to convert the local co-ordinate system to the global one, but this is optional.

   So, we have 15 double values at each point  of measurement.
   If the number of such points is 100 000, for example, it means